England women's national under-23 football team: Return of U-23 level (2021–present)

 In October 2021, the FA announced the return of an under-23 team as newly appointed senior manager Sarina Wiegman looked to increase international playing opportunities for promising players in the senior pathway, particularly those who had aged out of the under-21 squad.
 Mo Marley was appointed head coach and tasked with also mentoring Emma Coates and Fara Williams as coaches.
 The move came off the back of the cancellation of two editions of the UEFA Women's Under-19 Championship and one FIFA U-20 Women's World Cup as a result of the COVID-19 pandemic, further limiting opportunities for youth international experience.

 In July 2023, a new U23 European League was announced for the 2023–2024 season, from September 2023 until April 2024.
 The league features nine European teams; England, Belgium, France, Italy, Netherlands, Norway, Portugal, Spain and Sweden.
 With the difficulty of transitioning from the under-19 team to the senior team, England women's technical director, Kay Cossington, wants the team to be "really connected with the senior team".

 In the summer of 2023, further coaches were added to the squad; Remi Allen, Anita Asante, and former Aston Villa manager Gemma Davies.
 In April 2024, the under-23 team ended the U23 European League unbeaten, while competing against eight national teams.

+In December 2025, Coates and her assist Davies left the under-23 setup in order to join American National Women's Soccer League club Bay FC.
+In February 2026, under-19s manager Lauren Smith was named interim manager, assisted by Geraint Twose and Izzy Christiansen, while the search for a new permanent manager continued.
+Lydia Bedford was named permanent head coach on 9 March 2026.

 Current players

-The following 23 players were named to the squad for matches against Germany and Portugal in October 2025.
+The following 23 players were named to the squad for matches against the Netherlands and either Norway or Sweden in April 2026.

 Names in bold denote players who have been capped for the senior team.